markusressel/fan2go/README.md

       # The platform of the controller which is
       # connected to this fan (see sensor.platform below)
       platform: nct6798
-      # The index of this fan as displayed by `fan2go detect`
+      # The channel of this fan's RPM sensor as displayed by `fan2go detect`
+      channel: 1
+      # The pwm channel that controls this fan; fan2go defaults to same channel number as fan RPM
-      index: 1
+      pwmChannel: 1
     # Indicates whether this fan should never stop rotating, regardless of
     # how low the curve value is
     neverStop: true